lupyuen/pinephone-mir/README.md

 Assume that we have built the `gtk` app by running [`gtk.sh`](gtk.sh)

-We shall replace the File Manager app by `strace gtk` because it has no AppArmor restrictions (i.e. the app is Unconfined)...
+We shall replace the File Manager app by `strace gtk` because it has no AppArmor restrictions (Unconfined) according to `/usr/share/click/preinstalled/.click/users/@all/com.ubuntu.filemanager/filemanager.apparmor`...

-From `/usr/share/click/preinstalled/.click/users/@all/com.ubuntu.filemanager/filemanager.apparmor`

 ```
 {